Research collaboration

 Schedule:

-Our programme aims to start next month so if you could send your contribution within the next few days, all material will be credited, and any edits or refinements for recordings we would naturally check with yourselves.
+Our programme aims to start next month, so if you could send your contribution within the next few days, all material will be credited, and any edits or refinements for recordings will be checked with you naturally.

 Funded by the University of Swansea AHRC Impact Funding.